 As an example of when Form I-864A might be used, let's say the main U.S. petitioner of the immigrant is a 40-year old woman who is sponsoring her foreign-born husband (based on their marriage).
 Her 20-year old daughter lives in her house and has a regular job.
 If the mother-sponsor's income is insufficient to satisfy U.S. immigration regulations by reaching 125% (in most cases) of the Poverty Guidelines, the daughter could sign an Affidavit of Support to help her mother sponsor the immigrant.

 This is no small favor.
 The household member joins the sponsor in being liable to the U.S. government under the original Affidavit of Support.

 In literal terms, this means that both the sponsor and the household member agree to reimburse any government agencies who provide the immigrant with need-based financial assistance within a certain number of years.
 The liability is "joint and several."
-That's legal language for saying they don't just split their obligations down the middle -- instead, either of them can be held responsible for the whole amount, if need be.
+That's legal language meaning they don't just split their obligations down the middle.
+Instead, either person can be held responsible for the whole amount owed, if need be.

 Note also that, in some cases where an immigrating spouse or other relation already lives in the U.S., the petitioner need not fill out Form I-864 in the first place.
 This is true when the immigrant has already earned (or can be credited with) 40 quarters of Social Security coverage.
-That usually means working in the U.S. for approximately ten years, having been married to someone who did so, or having been the child under 18 of someone who did so.
+That usually means having worked in the U.S. for approximately ten years, having been married to someone who did so, or having been the child under 18 of someone who did so.
 In such a case, the immigrant would need to fill out Form I-864W to claim the exemption.